Content is loading...

 Sexuality describes your sexual preferences.
 Sexual orientation makes up a part of someone’s sexuality, however, it covers more than just who a person is attracted to.
 You can read more in the link below.

-Having sex without contraception puts you at risk of pregnancy or catching a sexually transmitted infection, for more information about types of contraception and STI’s click the sexual health links at the bottom of this page.
+Having sex without contraception puts you at risk of pregnancy or catching a sexually transmitted infection.
+For more information about types of contraception and STI’s click the sexual health links at the bottom of this page.

 Remember, sending or receiving sexual images of a young person under 18 (sexting) is a criminal offence.